 Iceland is renowned for glaciers, covering about 10% of the island.
 The ten biggest glaciers are: Vatnajokull, Langjokull, Hofsjokull, Myrdalsjokull, Drangajokull, Eyjafjallajokull, Tungnafellsjokull, Þorisjokull, Eiriksjokull and Thrandarjokull.

-Extreme Iceland offers tours to all of these glaciers and even up to them.
+Extreme Iceland offers tours to all of these glaciers and glacier hiking and ice caving as well.

 Available: All year

 Personalised to your own wishes.
 We provide the expertise and organization.
 You just choose the type of accommodations if applicable, activities, eating requests and so forth.

 Vatnajokull, with the Oraefajokull volcano 2110 meters high as highest peek, is the third largest glacier in the world and the biggest glacier in Europe.
 The southern edge of the glacier is an amazing wonder world with a lot of glaciers creeping down to the lowland.
 Extreme Iceland offers adventure tours to these places all year round, lasting for two, three, four days or even longer tours.
 Hiking on one or more glaciers can even be included and a boat trip on the Glacial Lagoon, one of the most beautiful places on earth, can also be included.